krbaker/cedarpi/README.md

 WantedBy=mutli-user.target
 ```

+I had an issue with the multi-user.target, at some point it started running the graphical boot target?  🤷‍♂️

 ## Host config
 /etc/default/secure-tunnel@<host>
 ```
 TARGET=<user>@<host>
 LOCAL_PORT=22
 REMOTE_PORT=2022
+LOCAL_HOST=127.0.0.1
 ```

 I added an ssh key in roots homedir and ssh-copy-id'd it to the user on my remote host.
 Once this was setup I enable the systemd job
 sudo systemctl enable secure-tunnel@<host>.service

+I added another entry for home assistant (looked up the IP for local_host, set to 8123)

 ## libvirt
 Install libvert